triforkamsterdam/BrightCenterSDK/README.md

 }
 ```

-After a student completed an exercise (in Bright Center this is called an assessment item) you have to let Bright Center know.
+After a student completed an exercise (in Brightcenter this is called an assessment item) you have to let Brightcenter know.

 ## Using the API directly (without UI)